solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 }
 ```

-When saving content using the the save method, it checks if the content to be saved already has an ID, and if not, a new unique ID is assigned.
+When saving content using the the save method, it checks if the content to be saved already has an ID, and if not, a new ID is assigned.

 ```
 public ContentReference Save(IContent content, SaveAction action, AccessLevel access)